Celiac DiseaseReturn to Overview Page

 Rare complications can include

 In rare cases, you may continue to have trouble absorbing nutrients even though you have been following a strict gluten-free diet.
-If you have this condition, called refractory celiac disease, your intestines are severely damaged and can’t heal.
-You may need to receive nutrients through an IV.
+If you have this condition, called refractory celiac disease, your small intestine is severely damaged and can’t heal.
+You may need to receive intravenous (IV) nutrients and specialized treatment.